2025 Murals

 Orrington Plaza, 1603 Orrington Avenue

-We were excited to work with Chicago artist Miguel A. Del Real to create our first-ever ground mural!
-Miguel used a colorblind-accessible palette to create the dynamic composition full of organic movement and art deco flourishes.
+To create our first-ever ground mural, Miguel A. Del Real used a colorblind-accessible palette and dynamic composition full of organic movement and art deco flourishes.
 The design is equally striking whether viewed from ground level or from above by those in the Orrington Plaza building!

-Community Partner: Downtown Evanston, Golub & Company, Hagerty Consulting, Magnetar Capital LLC, UL Research Institutes, UL Standards & Engagement, City of Evanston
+Community Partners: Downtown Evanston, Golub & Company, Hagerty Consulting, Magnetar Capital LLC, UL Research Institutes, UL Standards & Engagement, City of Evanston

 Molly Z.